• About

 I am an environmental historian interested in resource development and industrialization, mining, public history and heritage landscapes, tourism, and Indigenous-Settler relations.

-I am an assistant professor in the Department of History at Saint Mary's University in Halifax, Nova Scotia (Kjipuktuk, Mi'kma'ki) and serve as an editor for the Network in Canadian History and Environment.
+I am an associate professor in the Department of History at Saint Mary's University in Halifax, Nova Scotia (Kjipuktuk, Mi'kma'ki) and serve as an editor for the Network in Canadian History and Environment.

 I previously held a post-doctoral fellowship with the Wilson Institute for Canadian History at McMaster University as well as a Visiting Research Chair with Fulbright Canada at the University of Arizona examining coal mining and energy transitions on the Navajo Nation in northern Arizona from 1950 to 2000.